NextCenturyCorporation/MCS/ai2thor_wrapper/README.md

 ## Run

-To run via command line with visual output:
+To run via command line with visual output (note that on a Mac, the command would be "python3" instead of "python"):

 ```
 python run_mcs_environment.py <mcs_unity_build_file> <mcs_config_json_file>